mrjoelkemp/khan-infection/Readme.md

 The implementation is a greedy algorithm modeled around the idea of a "class": a coach and their students.

 * For a given user/coach, we try to infect their class (so long as there are uninfected students and infecting the class wouldn't exceed the number of desired infections).
-* We then recursively try to infect an infected student's class (if they happened to also be a coach).
+* We then find all connected, unvisited coaches (the given user's coaches, the user's students that are also coaches, and any other coaches of the current user's students)
-* We then recursively try to infect the given user/coach's coaches' classes.
+* We then recursively try to infect the classes of the connected coaches.
- - e.g., If A coaches B and C coaches B, then we'd try to infect C's class when visiting B.

-A few known issues with the implementation:
+A few known trade-offs with the implementation:

-* It does not exhaustively search the graph for classes to infect. i.e., it's a bit too greedy
+* It does not exhaustively search the graph for classes to infect. i.e., it's very greedy
- - It will only consider classes connected to parts of the connected component starting with the infected host
-  - This means that the host's immediate class (if it's a coach), must fit within the infection threshold; otherwise, we'll only consider classes of coaches of the host (i.e., where the host is a student).
- - It will not choose the most optimal classes to maximize the infection threshold
+ - It does not attempt to maximize the infection based on the numToInfect.
+It's fine with being close to `numToInfect` without being "as close as possible."

-**NOTE:** I have intentionally kept a failing test enabled in the test suite to indicate that the ideal implementation would address the issues above.
-With more time, I would rethink the algorithm's approach – possibly rewriting the function.

 The runtime complexity of this implementation is the following, where N is the number of Users in the graph:

 * O(N) time
  - In the case when the entire graph connected to the host fits within the treshold
 * O(N) space
- - Due to the recursive solution's stack footprint and the maintained list of infected users
+ - Due to the recursive solution's stack footprint, the maintained list of infected users, and the intermediate sublists
    - The list isn't necessary (it can be replaced with a count of infected users), but the list avoided the complexity of bubbling the incremented count of infected users up the recursion.
 Since all steps of the recursion modified the same `infected` list, the top-most stack of the recursion